Appointeeship and Financial Advocacy

 What does this include?

-• Being part of your circle of support and involving them in financial decisions (if you want us to)
+- Being part of your circle of support and involving them in financial decisions (if you want us to)

-• Help with fairer charging financial assessments for contribution to care charges
+- Help with fairer charging financial assessments for contribution to care charges

-• Best interest decision process and form
+- Best interest decision process and form

-• Our Money Plan and game, which give you an accessible weekly budget
+- Our Money Plan and game, which give you an accessible weekly budget

-• Learning new money skills
+- Learning new money skills

-• Applying to be appointees with the Department for Work and Pensions (DWP)
+- Applying to be appointees with the Department for Work and Pensions (DWP)

-• Opening a Dosh managed bank account for your benefits
+- Opening a Dosh managed bank account for your benefits

-• Applying for, receiving and managing your benefits
+- Applying for, receiving and managing your benefits

-• Payments for holidays, bills, invoices and other purchases from the Dosh account
+- Payments for holidays, bills, invoices and other purchases from the Dosh account

-• Banking and opening bank account
+- Banking and opening a personal bank account or prepaid card

 Who is this for?

 We can act as appointee if you lack capacity to manage your benefits.
 Financial advocacy and appointeeship are good for people who want regular support to help them pay bills, manage their benefits and budget.
 It is ideal for people whose family members or support teams do not have the time or benefits expertise to manage their money.
-We work with nearly 200 care and support providers and always involve families and other people in the circle of support when we can.
+We work with over 200 care and support providers and always involve families and other people in the circle of support when we can.

 How much does it cost?